stefanv/blog/content/2018-10-31-using-org-mode-with-neomutt.md

 Title: Using org-mode with neomutt
 Tags: org-mode, emacs, python, mutt
 Status: published
+Summary: Where we store links to emails in org-mode, and open them using neomutt.

 [org-mode](https://orgmode.org) is, to me, is one of the most valuable parts of the emacs ecosystem.
 I use it to take notes, plan projects,